mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

    infrastructure in lieu of deploying certificate infrastructure for Puppet agents.

-This new capability will benefit organizations that have an established Kerberos infrastructure that they wish to leverage for Puppet agent authentication.

-As a concrete example, without this feature setting up a new Puppet managed host would require two priviledged operations: one to add it to the Kerberos domain, and a second to add it to Puppet.
+Organizations that have an established Kerberos infrastructure will benefit from this enhancement to Puppet.
+As an example, without this feature setting up a new Puppet managed host would require two privileged operations: one to add it to the Kerberos domain, and a second to add it to Puppet.
 With this feature adding the host to the domain can automatically add it to Puppet.

-**NOTE**: acording to the [ARM template][ARM] the "Motivation" section should be below Goals and Non-Goals, but it seems best placed here...
+> **NOTE**: The "Motivation" section seems best placed here even though according to the [ARM template][ARM] it should be below Goals and Non-Goals.

+[ARM]: ../arm-1.templates/templates/index.md

 Goals
 -----